protevus/platform/packages/reflection/README.md

-# Dart Pure Reflection
+# Platform Reflection

-A lightweight, cross-platform reflection system for Dart that provides runtime type introspection and manipulation without using `dart:mirrors` or code generation.
+A lightweight, cross-platform reflection system for Dart that provides runtime type introspection and manipulation with an API similar to `dart:mirrors` but without its limitations.

 ## Features

 - ✅ Works on all platforms (Web, Mobile, Desktop)
 - ✅ No dependency on `dart:mirrors`
+- ✅ Pure runtime reflection
 - ✅ No code generation required
+- ✅ No manual registration needed
-- ✅ Pure runtime reflection
+- ✅ Complete mirror-based API
 - ✅ Type-safe property access
 - ✅ Method invocation with argument validation
 - ✅ Constructor invocation support
+- ✅ Library and isolate reflection
+- ✅ Full MirrorSystem implementation
 - ✅ Comprehensive error handling

 ## Installation